jdbaker01/aws-ai-lex-jasper-bot/README.md

 1. Default region environment variable?
 2. Parameterize the URI for the Lambda handler in the intents
 3. Fix key error bug in lambda line 421
-4. Why is refresh intent not working from the command line
+4. Why is refresh intent not working from the command line.
+IT IS A TIMING THING
 5. Finish up the CFN for CodeBuild 'bot' and 'db' - may have to do two CodePipelines